Kotlin/kotlinx.serialization/docs/json.md

 <!--- TEST -->

-To avoid the loss of precision, the raw value can be encoded using [JsonUnquotedLiteral].
+To avoid the loss of precision, a string value can be encoded using [JsonUnquotedLiteral].

 ```kotlin